 - What's an interstate mover?

 - What you need to know about a long-distance move

 Do Your Research

 It's a good idea to check out at least 10 movers by researching their history, understanding the signs of a rogue moving company and by knowing exactly what details will be involved in your move.
 Will you be packing yourself?
 What kind of estimate will be best for your move?

-4. Understand Mover Estimates & Know Which One is Best for You
+Understand Mover Estimates and Know Which One Is Best for You

 One of my very first moves caught me completely off-guard when the movers' estimate was almost double what they had originally quoted.
 I refused to pay until someone went over the bill of lading step-by-step.
 What I discovered was that there were fees charged for additional services I hadn't anticipated.
 So, don't get caught - find out what you could be charged for extra services.